chris-inalsingh/ETL_Project/README.md

 ### Load

 2. The type of final production database to load the data into (relational or non-relational).
-	1. Create a relational database to store the tables and collections in PostGres/MongoDB
+	1. Create a non-relational database to store the tables and collections in MongoDB